nklabs/libnklabs/README.md

 ### Embedded database

-Many products need some kind of non-volatile storage for calibration and configuration settings.
+Many products need some kind of non-volatile storage for calibration and configuration settings- something akin to the Windows Registry.
 We provide a schema-defined database with schema-change / migration support for this.
 The idea is to save a serialized version of a C-structure into non-volatile memory such as SPI-flash.
 On boot up, the database is deserialized back into RAM.
 Fields can be added or deleted as the product evolves.
 New fields will be loaded with a default value, and data for deleted fields will be ignored.

 The C-structure can be arbitrarily complex (including arrays, strings and substructures), but must not use pointers and must fit in a contiguous